Residential Costs Option

 - other compulsory fees.

-Rental bonds or other types of refundable fees can't be claimed
+You can't claim rental bonds or other types of refundable fees.

 When there are no residential costs, like during study breaks, you’ll get your payment as you normally would.